We hear a lot today about fake news in America. But what about “fake journalists?”

 When that happens, God help us all.

-Of course, given our nation’s rampant secularism, its denial of God, and its approved rejection of the sanctity of life, I suspect pleas for God’s help will go ignored.
+Of course, given our nation’s rampant secularism and its government-approved rejection of the sanctity of life, I suspect pleas for God’s help will go unheeded.

-As the Bible says: You reap what you sow.
+After all, as the Bible says: You shall reap what you sow.